 The benefits become especially noticeable in households where several people use the same television.
 Personalized profiles allow each user to see only the content that interests them, without overcrowded menus and endless recommendation feeds.

 As a result, the television becomes a natural part of the interior rather than a technical centerpiece of the room.
-And that is exactly what modern minimalism strives for: maximum functionality with minimal visual noise.
+And that is exactly what modern minimalism strives for: maximum functionality with minimal visual noise, an aesthetic TV wall, and a setup where technology works quietly in the background.